Éxodo: Commercial performance

-Éxodo amassed over 29.8 million global streams on Spotify within its first 24 hours of release, making it the highest debut for a regional Mexican album and a Mexican artist on the platform, surpassing the singer's own third studio album Génesis (2023).
+Éxodo amassed over 29.8 million global streams on Spotify within its first 24 hours of release, making it the highest debut for a regional Mexican album and a Mexican artist on the platform, surpassing the singer's own third studio album, Génesis (2023).
 The album also reached the summit of the US Apple Music albums chart.
-All of the album's tracks debuted on Apple Music's Top 100 song chart for streams in Mexico, with 10 of the tracks charting simultaneously within the top 10; "Vino Tinto" charted the highest, peaking at number one.
+All of the album's tracks debuted on Apple Music's Top 100 song chart for streams in Mexico, with 10 of the tracks charting simultaneously within the top 10; "Vino Tinto" charted the highest, peaking at No. 1.
 10 of its tracks also debuted on the platform's Top 100 Global chart.
 Following the release of the album, Peso Pluma had earned over 12 billion views on YouTube.

 Éxodo was released on 20 June 2024 at 8:00 PM EST, which is four hours before 21 June 2024, the start of the next tracking week for Billboard charts.
-The album debuted at numbers 41 and 19 on the US Top Latin Albums and Regional Mexican Albums charts on the issue dated 29 June 2024, respectively, with 3,000 album-equivalent units garnered within "one day of activity" In its next full tracking week, it peaked atop both charts with 64,000 album-equivalent units, which only consisted of 87.51 million official streams in the United States within all 24 tracks, becoming Peso Pluma's second number-one album on both charts.
-It also debuted at number five on the US Billboard 200, becoming his second album to debut within the chart's top five, after Génesis (2023) debuted at number three in July 2023.
-On its second week on the Billboard 200, the album fell two places down to number seven, earning 40,000 additional units, summing up total units earned to 107,000.
+The album debuted at No. 41 and No. 19 on the US Top Latin Albums and Regional Mexican Albums charts on the issue dated 29 June 2024, respectively, with 3,000 album-equivalent units garnered within "one day of activity" In its next full tracking week, it peaked atop both charts with 64,000 album-equivalent units, which only consisted of 87.51 million official streams in the United States within all 24 tracks, becoming Peso Pluma's second number-one album on both charts.
+It also debuted at No. 5 on the US Billboard 200, becoming his second album to debut within the chart's top five, after Génesis (2023) debuted at No. 3 in July 2023.
+On its second week on the Billboard 200, the album fell two places down to No. 7, earning 40,000 additional units, summing up total units earned to 107,000.
 On October 21, 2024, Éxodo was certified undecuple-platinum in the Latin field by the Recording Industry Association of America (RIAA), for attaining sales of 660,000 certified units.
-In Spain, it debuted at number 68 on the albums chart published by Productores de Música de España.
+In Spain, it debuted at No. 68 on the albums chart published by Productores de Música de España.

-On the issue dated 29 June 2024, "Put Em in the Fridge" would become the first track off Éxodo, without being a single, to appear on a song chart before the rest of the tracks, debuting at number eight on the US Latin Digital Song Sales chart, making it Peso Pluma's 27th and Cardi B's seventh top-10 single on the chart.
+On the issue dated 29 June 2024, "Put Em in the Fridge" would become the first track off Éxodo, without being a single, to appear on a song chart before the rest of the tracks, debuting at No. 8 on the US Latin Digital Song Sales chart, making it Peso Pluma's 27th and Cardi B's seventh top-10 single on the chart.
 On the issue dated 6 July 2024, 20 of the album's tracks were charting simultaneously on the US Hot Latin Songs chart, with only three of its tracks appearing on the US Billboard Hot 100 and Billboard Global 200: "Reloj" (69 and 130) "Vino Tinto" (91 and 96), and "La Patrulla" (99 and 164); additionally, 23 of the album's tracks have reached a certain position within the US Hot Latin Songs chart.